swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 - Package scopes disallow leading, trailing, or consecutive hyphens (`-`), and disallows underscores (`_`) entirely, which mitigates look-alike package scopes
-  (for example, "@llvm--swift" and "@llvm_swift" are both invalid and cannot be confused for "@llvm-swift").
+  (for example, "llvm--swift" and "llvm_swift" are both invalid and cannot be confused for "llvm-swift").
 - Package scopes disallow dots (`.`),
-  which prevents potential confusion with domain variants of scopes (for example, "@apple.com" is invalid and cannot be confused for "@apple").
+  which prevents potential confusion with domain variants of scopes (for example, "apple.com" is invalid and cannot be confused for "apple").
 - Packages are registered within a scope, which mitigates [typosquatting].
   Package registries may further restrict the assignment of new scopes that are intentionally misleading
-  (for example, "@G00gle", which looks like "@Google").
+  (for example, "G00gle", which looks like "Google").
 - Package names disallow punctuation and whitespace characters used in [cross-site scripting][xss] and
   [CRLF injection][http header injection] attacks.